Project Information

 The Town considered the following criteria when identifying viable sites for the proposed WWTF:

-• Located near the southwestern part of town in order to receive gravity-fed wastewater flows
+• Located near the lower elevation part of town to receive gravity-fed wastewater flows

 • Include a minimum parcel size of 25 acres

-• Be either currently for sale or be owned by a property owner that is willing to sell
+• Be either currently for sale or owned by a property owner that is willing to grant access for initial site studies

 • Be in proximity to a surface water discharge location